GluuFederation/docs-oxd-prod/3.1.2/sources/oxd-https/api/index.md

 ### UMA RS Protect Resources

-It's important to have single http method mentioned only one time within given path in JSON otherwise operation will fail.
+It's important to have a single HTTP method, mentioned only once within a given path in JSON, otherwise, the operation will fail.

 *Non-normative example request*
 ```language-json